sunnyHelen/HelenZhao.github.io/_pages/about.md

 - *2023*, "What Does ChatGPT mean to AI Research", The University of Sydney
 - *2023*, "Research in AI", The University of Sydney
 - *2022*, "Biomedical Image Analysis", The University of Sydney
-- *2021*, "Video-Based Surgical Skill Assessment - Improving Surgical Care by Computer Vision", Baidu
+- *2021*, "Video-Based Surgical Skill Assessment - Improving Surgical Care by Computer Vision", Baidu Inc.
 - *2020*, "Computer-Aided Surgical Skill Assessment", Microsoft Research Asia
 - *2019*, "Surgical Skill Assessment on In-Vivo Clinical Data via the Clearness of Operating Field", MICCAI